 This post contains affiliate links.

-5 New Self-Development Books To Read This Summer:
+5 New Personal Development Books To Read This Summer:

 We love that this memoir paints a different picture from what society says is the traditional path for women.
 Glynnis MacNicol takes life by the horns and creates her own destiny.
 Don’t miss this one!